cisco/ChezScheme/IMPLEMENTATION.md

 for `set!` forms after the instruction-selection pass.
 That is, the output of instruction selection still uses `set!`, and then those are converted to memory and register-moving instructions later.
-The instruction-selecton pass must ensure that any surving `set!`s are simple enough, though, to map to instructions without further register allocation.
+The instruction-selection pass must ensure that any surviving `set!`s are simple enough, though, to map to instructions without further register allocation.
 In other words, the backend instruction selector should only return `set!`s as instructions when they are simple enough, and